zuozhenggh/learning-library/create-labs/labs/4-labs-use-atom-editor-develop-content/4-labs-use-atom-editor-develop-content.md

     ![](./images/use-atom-editor-readme-update.png " ")
 11. Similarly, expand the lab folder, for example, **2-labs-git-hug-get-started-install-configure** and edit the `.md` file as per your requirement.
 If you want to use any images in your lab, then include them in the images folder.

-## **STEP 4:** Preview Your Workshop and Labs Using Atom-Live-Server
+## **STEP 4:** Preview Your Workshop and Labs Using atom-live-server

 To preview your output in a browser:
-1. Start the atom-live-server.
-In the Atom Editor, select **Packages > atom-live-server > Start Server**.
+1. Start the **atom-live-server**.
+In the Atom editor, select **Packages > atom-live-server > Start server**.
   ![](./images/use-atom-editor-packages-start-live-server.png " ")

-  By default, the atom-live-server opens a browser window that displays the folders inside the **labs** folder.
+  By default, the **atom-live-server** opens a browser window that displays the folders inside the **labs** folder.
 2. Double-click the folder that contains the workshop you want to view.
 In this example, to display the workshop, double-click the workshop's name, **1-labs-quickstart-workshop**.
   ![](./images/use-atom-editor-open-live-server.png " ")

   The Workshop is displayed along with the labs.
-The labs contained in this workshop are displayed in the **Contents** menu on the right.
-You can make content changes in the Atom Editor to the workshop and lab files, save the changes, and the updated workshop and labs are automatically refreshed in the browser window.
+You can make content changes in the Atom editor to the workshop and lab files, save the changes, and the updated workshop and labs are automatically refreshed in the browser window.

   ![](./images/use-atom-editor-workshop-output.png " ")